Reading Room and Gallery

 The collections include:

-The Book Design and Children's collections can be accessed without an appointment.
-Search the Book Design and Children's Book collections on the Library catalogue.
+The Book Design, Artists' Books and Children's Books collections can be searched on the Library catalogue.

 The Special Collections Gallery has a programme of exhibitions relating to the collections and also showcases the art and design practice and research of staff and students.
 Exhibition catalogues and collection publications are available to purchase.
 To hear about future events and exhibitions join our mailing list by visiting the Special Collections website.